 \subsubsection{Deletion}

 This method means randomly deleting words in a sentence or deleting sentences in a document.

 As for word-level deletion, Wei et al.~\cite{Wei2019EDA[5]} randomly remove each word in the sentence with probability $p$.
 Longpre et al.~\cite{longpre-etal-2020-effective[34]}, Rastogi et al.~\cite{Rastogi2020CanWA[39]}, and Zhang et al.~\cite{Zhang2020OnDA[44]} also apply the same method.
-In the task of Spoken Language Understanding, Peng et al.~\cite{Peng2020DataAF[37]} augment input dialogue acts by deleting slot values to obtain more combinations.
+In the task of spoken language understanding, Peng et al.~\cite{Peng2020DataAF[37]} augment input dialogue acts by deleting slot values to obtain more combinations.

 As for sentence-level deletion, Yan et al.~\cite{Yan2019DataAF[15]} randomly delete each sentence in a legal document according to a certain probability.
 They do this because there exist many irrelevant statements and deleting them will not affect the understanding of the legal case.
-Yu et al.~\cite{Yu2019HierarchicalDA[17]} employ the attention mechanism for both word-level and sentence-level random deletion.
+Yu et al.~\cite{Yu2019HierarchicalDA[17]} employ the attention mechanism to determine the objective of both word-level and sentence-level random deletion.